 We live in a world of brokenness.
-We all want to change and become better people.
-Sometimes, it can feel like life is out of control and we can’t stop hurting ourselves and others around us.
+We want to change and become better people.
+Sometimes, it can feel like life is out of control and we can’t stop hurting ourselves or others around us.
 There is hope.
 Do you want to see real lasting change and growth in your life?
 Let’s consider what the Bible says.

 10 Ways to Become a Better Person According to the Bible

 What the Bible says how you change is very different from what is usually considered self-help or self-improvement.
 The Bible offers something much deeper and better.

 1. Stop Trying to Change in Your Own Strength